RadiantBlockchain/radiant-node/src/univalue/README.md

 UniValue was originally created by [Jeff Garzik](https://github.com/jgarzik/univalue/) and is used in node software for many bitcoin-based cryptocurrencies.
-**BCHN UniValue** is a fork of UniValue designed and maintained for use in [Bitcoin Cash Node (BCHN)](https://bitcoincashnode.org/).
+**RADN UniValue** is a fork of UniValue designed and maintained for use in [Radiant Node (RADN)](https://radiantblockchain.org/).
-Unlike the [Bitcoin Core fork](https://github.com/bitcoin-core/univalue/), BCHN UniValue contains large changes that improve *code quality* and *performance*.
+Unlike the [Bitcoin Core fork](https://github.com/bitcoin-core/univalue/), RADN UniValue contains large changes that improve *code quality* and *performance*.
-The BCHN UniValue API deviates from the original UniValue API where necessary.
+The RADN UniValue API deviates from the original UniValue API where necessary.

-Development of BCHN UniValue is fully integrated with development of Bitcoin Cash Node.
+Development of RADN UniValue is fully integrated with development of Radiant Node.
-The BCHN UniValue library and call sites can be changed simultaneously, allowing rapid iterations.
+The RADN UniValue library and call sites can be changed simultaneously, allowing rapid iterations.

 ## License

-Like BCHN, BCHN UniValue is released under the terms of the MIT license.
+Like RADN, RADN UniValue is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see
 <https://opensource.org/licenses/MIT>.

 ## Build instructions

-### Bitcoin Cash Node build
+### Radiant Node build

-BCHN UniValue is fully integrated in the Bitcoin Cash Node build system.
+RADN UniValue is fully integrated in the Radiant Node build system.
 The library is built automatically while building the node.

-Command to build and run tests in the BCHN build system:
+Command to build and run tests in the RADN build system:

 ```
 ninja check-univalue